MaickOliveir/MaickOliveir/README.md

 - 👋 Hi, I’m Maick Oliveira
-- 👀 I’m interested in Mobile Programming, travels, sports, netflix..
+- 👀 I’m interested in Mobile Programming, travels, photography, hikings..
 - 🌱 I’m currently learning Kotlin, Android JetPack and others Android stuffs.
 <!---
 MaickOliveir/MaickOliveir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.